ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 This tutorial is about deploying to `Fuji`, so we navigate with the arrow keys to `Fuji` and hit enter.
 We are then asked to provide which private key to use for the deployment.
 The deployment basically consists in running a [createSubnet transaction](../apis/avalanchego/apis/p-chain.md#platformcreatesubnet).
 Therefore the key needs to be funded.

-Also, this tutorial assumes that a node is up and running and fully synced to `fuji`, and that `avalanche` is being run from the **same** box.
+Also, this tutorial assumes that a node is up running, fully bootstrapped on `Fuji`, and is being run from the **same** box.

 ```bash
 ✔ Fuji